alexd2580/statorange/README.md

 ## Installing fonts

-The fonts used in statorange_launcher.sh have to be regustered.
+The fonts used in statorange_launcher.sh have to be registered.
 Copy the fonts from res to ~/.fonts.
 Also these commands must be run on startup (put them in ~/.xsession):

 ```shell